kallaway/100-days-of-code/myLog.md

 I took a few small breaks today, but spent them learning about build tools, such as Gulp, Grunt and WebPack.

 <strong>Thoughts:**</strong>  I have a lot to learn, but the more I learn, the more I learn about the list of growing things that I don't know and feel like I should know.
 Lol.
 I feel like I need to know everything, I know I don't, but I should be open to learning more.
 I think the most important thing for me right now is to focus on the task in front of me for now.
 I know that this is for the #100daysofcode challenge, but I will have no problem going beyond the 100 days...

+<h2>Day 11: May 27th 2018, Sunday</h2>

+<strong>Today's Progress:**</strong>
+Day11 #100DaysOfCode I did more reading and searching than coding this morning.
+I re-read through some parts of the Stripe documentation for clarity and to find what I was missing in my code.
+1.5hrs of code.
+Then, I took my daughter to a birthday party, and went home to work on a project that wasn't my node app, just to break it up a little.
+I'll get back to my node app in the morning.

+<strong>Thoughts**</strong> I have the main parts of my app done, I just have a few things to work out, and finish up with Stripe.
+I have a lot to do for the app, but the MVP is nearly done.
+So, I will implement the rest after I launch the main features that my client needs to get started.
+I plan to have it done by June 1st.
+I hope.

 </html>